 Loan portfolio, € billion**

 Deposits, € billion**

 Ratio of non-performing exposures to exposures, % **

 Ratio of impairment loss on receivables to loan and guarantee portfolio, %

-Comparatives deriving from the income statement are based on figures for the corresponding periods a year ago.
-Unless otherwise specified, balance-sheet and other cross-sectional figures on 31 December 2021 are used as comparatives.
+Comparatives for the income statement are based on the corresponding figures a year ago.
+Unless otherwise specified, figures from 31 December 2022 are used as comparatives for balance-sheet and other cross-sectional items.

 Comments by President and Group Chief Executive Officer Timo Ritakallio

 The first quarter of 2023 was characterised by uncertainty on the global capital markets, which had its origins in the US.
 A major financial crisis seems to have been avoided, but instability persists and banks’ funding costs are rising.
 Despite the challenges in the business environment, OP Financial Group’s operations are performing strongly, with earnings at an excellent EUR 480 million in the first quarter of 2023.